Belfer/Platform-Engine/README.md

 environment.
 You will need intelliJ or AndroidStudio if you want to do this, otherwise you will have to find a way to use it on your preferred IDE.

+Also, you will need to have the latest java dev kit (JDK).

 Once you download this repo open your IDE and follow these steps:
 - Synch gradle.
 - Create a new run/debug configuration.